heyuall/ionic-application/README.md

 # ionic-application
 # server side using node.js
-# data base using mongo DB
+# database using mongo DB